Login to Complete an Entry or to Access Judging Panel

 To create an account and start a new entry, please click HERE.

-Deadline for completed entries to be submitted has been extended to May 30, 2018.
+Deadline for completed entries to be submitted is May 17, 2019.

 There are two steps in the entry process.
 The first step is registration where you will select your project categories and pay for your entries.
 The second step is where you will submit information about the project which includes the items below:

 - Project Background Information

 - Total project cost